kosowski/SimplePBR/README.md

 ### Installing
-Download the latest release, unzip the 'SimplePBR' folder into your Processing 'libraries' folder.
+Download the latest [release from here](https://github.com/kosowski/SimplePBR/releases/download/v0.1/SimplePBR.zip) and unzip the 'SimplePBR' folder into your Processing 'libraries' folder.

-### Release

 ### Getting Started